Anatoly Gurevich: USSR

 In April 1945, Gurevich was located in Bregenz.
 On 3 May 1945, he was captured by French forces in a hut on a mountain near Bludenz, Vorarlberg, Austria, along with Heinz Pannwitz.
 Gurevich and Pannwitz were taken to Paris for interrogation.
 Sukolov told the interrogators that he was an officer in the Russian Intelligence Service.
 On a flight organised by Colonel Novikov of the Soviet Military Mission on 7 June 1945, Gurevich, along with Pannwitz and Gurevich's secretary Emma Kemp, flew to Moscow.
 Gurevich took along a package of documents that constituted the archives that the Gestapo had compiled on the Red Orchestra.

 In Moscow, they were all arrested and locked up in the Lubyanka.
 Gurevich was accused of high treason.
 He was questioned for a long time by Viktor Abakumov, who ransacked the records of the interrogations that Gurevich had reported.
 In January 1947, Gurevich was sentenced to 20 years jail for treason, under Article 58-1a, and was imprisoned in Vorkutlag and Rechlag from January 1948 to October 1955.

-He worked in general work in the PGS camp, and then in the planning and production department (PPCh) of this camp, the camp at mine No. 18 and as a senior economist at PPCh at the 8th mine in Vorkutlag, later in Rechlag as an economist in the camp unit (lagotdelenie) at mine No. 40 (until August 1951), in camp unit (lagotdelenie) No. 3 (SHU-2: mines No. 12, 14 and 16).
+He initially worked as a labourer in the PGS camp, and then in the planning and production department (PPCh) of this camp, the camp at mine No. 18 and as a senior economist at PPCh at the 8th mine in Vorkutlag, later in Rechlag as an economist in the camp unit (lagotdelenie) at mine No. 40 (until August 1951), in camp unit (lagotdelenie) No. 3 (SHU-2: mines No. 12, 14 and 16).
 After the Vorkuta uprising in July-August 1953, he was transferred to a punishment camp for 3 months (the reasons for the punishment are unclear, since, according to Gurevich, he did not take an active part in the rebellion).
 He was transferred to lagotdelenie No. 5 (at mine No. 40) from there, where he worked at the research permafrost station (VNIMS) of the Institute of Permafrost Science of the USSR Academy of Sciences since November 1953.